 To calculate costs of treatments, the authors considered direct costs such as appointments with the healthcare provider and the costs of prescription medications, in addition to secondary expenses such as work missed and travel time.
 The manual therapy group had significantly lower costs, with patients spending only a third of the costs spent by patients in the PT and GP groups.
 On average, manual therapy patients had roughly $611 in costs compared to $1773 in the physiotherapy group and $1885 in the general practitioner group (or 447 euros, 1297 euros, and 1379 euros, respectively).
 Only nine patients in the MT group documented missed work due to neck pain, compared to twelve in the PT group and fifteen in the GP group.

 The decreased cost likely stemmed from the fact that MT patients were consuming significantly less prescription drugs and needed fewer treatment interventions as a result of quicker recovery rates.
 The researchers determined that manual therapy, particularly spinal mobilization, is less costly and more effective at treating neck pain than physical therapy or treatment from a general practitioner.

 Dr. Sagedahl has worked with many people who have been affected by neck pain.
-If you live in Hopkins, MN and would like to stop experiencing chronic neck pain, give our office a call at (612) 655-3073 for an appointment.
+If you live near Hopkins, MN and would like to stop experiencing chronic neck pain, give our office a call at (612) 655-3073 for an appointment.